Lin-Manuel Miranda and Phillipa Soo play the leading role in the original line-up of Hamilton.

 First of all, let us never see the film adaptations of Les Misérables andagain in the same breath.
 But more importantly, there is a crucial difference here that people outside the theater world may not understand until they actually see it themselves.

 Entertain your brain with the coolest news from space to superheroes, memes to robots.

-You see, even though it is filmed, it keeps its core as a theater production.
+You see, even though it is filmed, it keeps its core as a theatrical production.
 You will see how microphones look out of wigs.
 You will see sweat.
-You will see meticulously designed set pieces that rotate and move to maximize the impact for a full theater, not your living room.
+You will see meticulously designed set pieces that rotate and move in such a way that the effect is maximized for a full theater, not for your living room.
 You will see everything up close, better than in the front row.